zcarian/habit_tracker/README.md

 3. **Analytics**:

    - View all habits or filter habits by frequency.
-   - Analyze the longest streaks for all habits or specific ones.
+   - Analyze the longest streaks for all habits or by frequency.
    - Calculate the completion rate for each habit.

 4. **Persistence**: